WAfework/ECO225-Project/README.md

 - **Decision Trees and Random Forests**: To capture non-linear relationships and interactions between features, decision trees and random forests were employed.
 These models provided insights into the importance of different variables in predicting Airbnb prices, with `Normalized_Tourism_Proximity` emerging as the most significant predictor.

 - **Feature Engineering**: Custom features, such as `Tourism Proximity Scores`, were created by analyzing the spatial distribution of tourist attractions and their associated popularity.
-This novel approach provided a new perspective on how tourism impacts local rental markets.
+This approach was a novel method. provided a new perspective on how tourism impacts local rental markets.

 ## Key Findings